asb2m10/jsusfx/pd/README.md

 ======================================
 The jsusfx implementation is done through 2 externals called `jsfx~` and `jsusfx~`.

 * `jsfx~` is the runtime object to expose JSFX scripts in pure-data.
-It expect as object creation argument the script to use that should be in the pd path.
+It expect as object \creation argument the script to use that should be in the pd path.
 Upon object creation, each of the sliders will be exposed as an inlet.
+Any float or list sent to the first inlet will be considered as midi data.

 ...
-Use [describe] to output the associated sliders ...
-Use [dumpvars] to dump the current variables values ...
+Use [describe] to output the associated sliders

+...
+Use [dumpvars] to dump the current variables values

+...
 Use [bypass 0/1] to bypass the effect

 * `jsusfx~` is used for script development and can switch script with the command compile.
 All the slider parameter are read trought the slider message.
 At object creation, you can also put the number of inlet/outlet the script is expected to use.
 If you don't specify it, it will count the number of time in_pin and out_pin is used.
+Any float or list sent to the first inlet will be considered as midi data.

 ...
-To change a slider, you need to send [slider <slider id> <0..1 value>] ...
-Sliders are normalized to 0..1 for all parameters (for the jsusfx~ object) ...
+To change a slider, you need to send [slider <slider id> <0..1 value>]

+...
+Sliders are normalized to 0..1 for all parameters (for the jsusfx~ object)

+...
 Use [compile] message to recompile your script.
-Optionally you can specify a new script to compile ...
-Use [describe] to output the associated sliders ...
-Use [dumpvars] to dump the current variables values ...
+Optionally you can specify a new script to compile

+...
+Use [describe] to output the associated sliders

+...
+Use [dumpvars] to dump the current variables values

+...
 Use [bypass 0/1] to bypass the effect

 Version 0.4